IchiMaRu0/kbengine/第五组-进度日志/report.md

  ![complexity](pics/complexity.png)

-What's more, I find that in `baseapp.cpp` there are 8  **empty If body** issues.
-This .cpp file is of great significance in the project because it is in charge of the arrangement of entities in the game and I find that these issues are caused by some current commits.
-After looking through the updating logs, I make my assumption that developers are recently modifying the core part, entity, of the project to enhance the ability of entity.
+What's more, we find that in `baseapp.cpp` there are 8  **empty If body** issues.
+This .cpp file is of great significance in the project because it is in charge of the arrangement of entities in the game and we find that these issues are caused by some current commits.
+After looking through the updating logs, we make our assumption that developers are recently modifying the core part, entity, of the project to enhance the ability of entity.

-Moreover, I check the rate of all the files.
-Nearly 90% of the total 7105 files are A-level and 2.5% of them are ranked F. Then I find that some lowest ranked files are third-party files like `echarts.js` to implement data visualization and `Python-ast.c` to implement abstract sytnax trees for compiling.
+Moreover, we check the rate of all the files.
+Nearly 90% of the total 7105 files are A-level and 2.5% of them are ranked F. Then we find that some lowest ranked files are third-party files like `echarts.js` to implement data visualization and `Python-ast.c` to implement abstract sytnax trees for compiling.

  ![F_file](pics/F_file.png)

-### Functional trade-offs
+### Functional Trade-offs

-In this part I look deeper into some of the issues from the *Community*.
-I notice a heated discussion about the support of UDP and it has obtained the [official reply](https://bbs.comblockengine.com/forum.php?mod=viewthread&tid=5928) that UDP support is just around the corner.
+In this part we look deeper into some of the issues from the *Community*.
+We notice a heated discussion about the support of UDP and it has obtained the [official reply](https://bbs.comblockengine.com/forum.php?mod=viewthread&tid=5928) that UDP support is just around the corner.
 They officially provide users with a vote to make sure which UDP networking library is used.

 ![UDP](pics/UDP.png)